Where To Stay In George Town When You Visit Penang

 If you want to look around the Blue Mansion without staying the night, you can join one of the three tours arranged every day, at 11 AM, 2 PM, and 3.30 PM.

 Travel Tip: Try to make it for the 11 AM tour and continue with a set lunch at Indigo restaurant located on the first floor.
-You can order a la cart or take one of the set menus for delicious food and excellent service.
+You can order a la carte or take one of the set menus for delicious food and excellent service.

 Penang’s most outstanding Cheong Fatt Tze: The Blue Mansion was awarded the UNESCO Most Excellent Heritage Conservation Award in 2000.